Energy theft – are you at risk?

-The cost can be more than financial - 36 injuries and two deaths are caused every year as a direct result of energy theft – and you could be at risk, without even realising.
+The cost can be more than financial, with injuires and even deaths caused each year as a direct result of meter tampering and energy theft – and you could be at risk, without even realising.

 Energy theft is a way of bypassing a gas or electricity meter so actual usage rates can’t be measured or recorded.

 Also known as ‘meter cheating’ (or abstracting electricity, in cases of electricity theft), techniques can be as crude as using pieces of hosepipe to bypass gas meters, and breaking off teeth from the cogs in meters to rig the readings, or as sophisticated as using a smartphone to reverse a meter, and even installing a spare meter to run in between the energy company’s readings.